RelationalAI SDK for Python

 The result is a JSON list of objects.

-You can cancel an ongoing transaction by calling the following function:
+You can cancel an ongoing transaction as follows:

 api.cancel_transaction(ctx, id)